Seniors United Party of Australia: History

-The party fielded a candidate in the 2017 byelection for New England.
+The party fielded a candidate in the 2017 New England by-election.
 Warwick Stacey polled 16th of the 17 candidates, with 0.39% of the vote.

 On 7 February 2018, the Australian Electoral Commission (AEC) issued a notice that it was considering deregistering the party on the grounds that it had ceased to have at least 500 members.
-In May 2018 the AEC approved the party to continue its registration after the party requested and was granted a 2nd membership review which it passed.
+In May 2018 the AEC approved the party to continue its registration after the party requested and was granted a second membership review which it passed.

-In October 2018 the party merged with the Pensioners, Veterans & Seniors Party.

 The party was de-registered in March 2021 for failing to have 500 members.
-After an appeal, the party was reregistered in November 2021.
+After an appeal, the party was re-registered in November 2021 and contested the 2022 federal election, although none of its candidates were successful.

-In 2022, New South Wales Legislative Councillor Fred Nile joined the party after the dissolution of the Christian Democratic Party, intending to become the party's first sitting member.
-However, SUPA was not registered with NSWEC and was deregistered as a federal party less than two months later.
+Fred Nile, a member of the New South Wales Legislative Council, joined the party in 2022 after the dissolution of the Christian Democratic Party.
+However, SUPA was not registered with the New South Wales Electoral Commission and Nile left the party.
+The party was deregistered as a federal party less than two months later for having fewer than 1,500 members.

+The party registered as an incorporated association on 28 April 2022.
+As of January 2025, its president is Bob Patrech and its vice-president is John Williamson.